alexTheSwEngineer/chaos-mocks/README.md

                 { it[2] = it[2] + arbitraryMutation }
         )
     ```
-    In this example, if we apply any of the mutations to a mutable copy the original list ```operandsResultingIn6``` we will get
+    In this example, if we apply any of the mutations to a mutable copy of the original list ```operandsResultingIn6``` we will get
-    a new mutated list, (a mutated input to our test if you will) that should not equal to 6 when passed to the function add() (had that function been correct).
+    a new mutated list, (a mutated input to our test, if you will) that should not equal to 6 when passed to the function add() (had that function been correct).

 3. You will need a method that knows how to take a random list of mutations of the type of your choosing (in this example ```(MutableList<Int>) -> Unit```):
     ```kotlin